Overview

 - File Location: If you missed the logs, you can find the token on the server at:

-/var/lib/act/setup_token - Docker: If running via Docker, check the container logs (
+/var/lib/servos/setup_token - Docker: If running via Docker, check the container logs (

-docker logs act-api) or the mounted volume.
+docker logs servos-api) or the mounted volume.

 Ephemeral Secrets Injection

-ACT avoids passing sensitive environment variables directly to processes where they might appear in ps aux or inspection tools.
+ServOS avoids passing sensitive environment variables directly to processes where they might appear in ps aux or inspection tools.

 How it works: